Skip to contents

 The parameters needed for MVPA estimates in GGIR part 2 are different from the parameters used for estimating MVPA, LIPA and Inactivity in part 5.

-GGIR part 2 always provides six distinct approaches to MVPA calculation that are controlled with parameters mvpathreshold, boutcriter, mvpadur, and the first element of vector windowsdur.
+GGIR part 2 always provides six distinct approaches to MVPA calculation that are controlled with parameters mvpathreshold, boutcriter, mvpadur, and the first element of vector windowsizes.
 Here, MVPA provides time spent in MVPA based on:

 • 5 second, 1 minute or 5 minute epochs and no bouts